RIDDOR rules around reporting workplace illnesses and injuries can be complicated - but they don't need to be.

 All of the above forms are available from the RIDDOR website.

-We recommend that you follow a structured process in dealing with an incident.
-You should find that this helps you to resolve the incident as quickly and effectively as possible.
-And it will help you to take learning points away from it.
+For that reason, we strongly recommend that you follow a structured process in managing and reporting the incident.
+You should find that this helps you to deal with any of the wider issues involved, and it will help you to take learning points away from it.

-Build a process that works for you, and make sure that you communicate it to your first aiders, managers and anyone else with responsibility for treating, recording or reporting incidents.
+Make sure that you build a process that works for you and your organisation, rather than a generic one that'll never be used.
+And make sure as well that you communicate it to your first aiders, managers and anyone else with responsibility for treating, recording or reporting incidents.